public-transport/hafas-client/docs/journeys.md

 } ]
 ```

-If you pass `tickets: true`, each `journey` will have a tickets array that looks like this:
+Some [profiles](../p) are able to parse the ticket information, if returned by the API.
+For example, if you pass `tickets: true` with the [VBB profile](../p/vbb), each `journey` will have a tickets array that looks like this:

 ```js
 [ {